MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCase.md

                 - `[HasAttachments <Boolean?>]`: Indicates whether any of the posts within this Conversation has at least one attachment.
 Supports $filter (eq, ne) and $search.
                 - `[LastDeliveredDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $filter (eq, ne, le, ge).
                 - `[Preview <String>]`: A short summary from the body of the latest post in this conversation.
-                - `[Threads <IMicrosoftGraphConversationThread1[]>]`: A collection of all the conversation threads in the conversation.
+                - `[Threads <IMicrosoftGraphConversationThread[]>]`: A collection of all the conversation threads in the conversation.
 A navigation property.
 Read-only.
 Nullable.
                   - `[Id <String>]`:
                   - `[CcRecipients <IMicrosoftGraphRecipient[]>]`: The Cc: recipients for the thread.
 Returned only on $select.
                   - `[HasAttachments <Boolean?>]`: Indicates whether any of the posts within this thread has at least one attachment.
 Returned by default.